rchikhi/2025-logan-practical/PartA.md

 Now that you have `fastq` files, you may do any processing you like on those reads, e.g. assemble them or align them.
 But we won't do that in this tutorial, we will instead show you how to access this same accession using Logan instead.

+You may wonder if there was an easier way to get FASTQ files from SRA directly, as alluded above.
+There is.
+The `fasterq-dump` program also takes a run identifier as argument, so that if you type:

+    fasterq-dump SRR2584403

+It will find the location of the SRA file automatically, download it, convert it to FASTQ, and delete it, so that you end up with only the two FASTQ files.
+We did all the steps above to see what happened behind the scenes.

 ### 1. Accessing SRA data through Logan